brhkim/extracurricular_trends_common_app/README.md

-# Transparency codebase for "Inequality beyond Standardized Tests: Trends in Extracurricular Activity Reporting in College Applications Across Race and Class" research paper by Park et al.
+# Replication Code Archive for "Inequality beyond Standardized Tests: Trends in Extracurricular Activity Reporting in College Applications Across Race and Class" research paper by Park et al.

 This repository is a public-facing archive of the analytic code used for the paper, "Inequality beyond Standardized Tests: Trends in Extracurricular Activity Reporting in College Applications Across Race and Class," by Julie Park et al. A public working paper draft of this work will be available by mid-Feburary, 2023: